Lucas Covolan: Chesterfield (loan)

 On 5 July 2022, Covolan returned to the National League to join Chesterfield on a season-long loan deal.
-On 6 August, he made his debut for the Spireites in a 2–2 draw with Dorking Wanderers, receiving a red card after 28 minutes for an "off-the-ball incident".
-Manager Paul Cook had stern words for Covolan after the match, saying that "it is something that Lucas will learn from quickly [and] if he doesn’t learn quickly he won't be at the club, it is that simple".
+On 6 August, he made his debut for the Spireites in a 2–2 draw with Dorking Wanderers, receiving a red card after 28 minutes for an "off the ball incident".
+Manager Paul Cook had stern words for Covolan after the match, saying that "it is something that Lucas will learn from quickly [and] if he doesn't learn quickly he won't be at the club, it is that simple".
 Covolan was returned to the starting eleven after Ross Fitzsimons stood in during his suspension, and by September was linked with a permanent move to Chesterfield.
 However, after making eight further starts he was sidelined with an ankle injury, whilst during Covolan's absence Fitzsimons was praised for his good form.
+He was not named in the 2023 National League play-off final matchday squad for the defeat to Notts County.